borisdev/infra/README.md

-# Cheatsheet to run my Nobsmed.com stack
+# Cheatsheet to run my new stack for Nobsmed.com

-## My stack
+## Stack

 -   `uv` package management for Python will replace the current Poetry package management
 -   Docker multi-stage builds (3x smaller images)